rtmigo/xrandom_dart/README.md

 });
 ```
 You can temporarily achieve the same effect by passing the `seed`
 argument to the system `Random`.
-However, according to the documentation,
+However, its documentation only
-the system Random only promises randomness.
-If the dart:math changes
+promises randomness.
+If the dart:math changes the implementation, it
-the implementation, it will start returning different numbers with the
-same seed values.
+will start returning different numbers with the same seed values.

 At the same time, Xrandom is designed to return the same values ​​today
 and 10 years later.